johsteffens/mocutsvd/README.md

 ## Detailed Description

-Singular Value Decomposition is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^\ast$ . $\Sigma$ is a diagonal matrix.
+Singular Value Decomposition (SVD) is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^\ast$ . $\Sigma$ is a diagonal matrix.
 The diagonal elements represent singular values. $U$ and $V$ are unitary matrices, containing left and right singular vectors.
 The SVD algorithm is of critical importance in science and engineering.

-MocUT SVD is an algorithm for singular value decomposition.
+[MocUT SVD](doc/mocutsvd.md) is an algorithm for singular value decomposition.
 Given a matrix $M$, it calculates the matrices $U^\ast, \Sigma, V^\ast$.
 It is derived from the Golub-Kahan-Reinsch approach and inherits its proven accuracy and stability.
 The singular values are all non-negtive and sorted from largest to smalles value.
 If $U^\ast$ or $V^\ast$ is not needed, the computation can be skipped to save CPU time.

-MocUT SVD was developed from ground up with significant improvements in speed, without sacrificing stability or accuracy and without requiring special hardware.
+[MocUT SVD](doc/mocutsvd.md) was developed from ground up with significant improvements in speed, without sacrificing stability or accuracy and without requiring special hardware.

 ### Transposed $U$, $V$